cxli233/SimpleTidy_GeneCoEx/benchmark_against_WGCNA.md

 # WGCNA - tomato fruit development series
 For WGCNA, we need a normalized gene expression matrix.
-WGCNA requires a matrix with libraries as rows and genes as names.
+WGCNA requires a matrix with libraries as rows and genes as columns.
 I provided a matrix where the biological replicates were already averaged up to the level of treatments.
 In this case, the treatments are tissue by developmental stage combinations.
 I also only used samples collected by hand, not by laser capture.